MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 To deploy Windows 11, you’ll create and deploy a feature updates policy just as you might have done previously for a Windows 10 device.
 It’s the [same process](#create-and-assign-feature-updates-for-windows-10-and-later-policy) though instead of selecting a Windows 10 version, you’ll select a Windows 11 version from the *Feature update to deploy* dropdown list.
 The dropdown list displays both Windows 10 and Windows 11 version updates that are in support.

-Also, the admin can choose to assign devices that are not eligible for Windows 11 to the latest Windows 10 feature update instead.
+Also, the admin can choose to deploy the latest Windows 10 update to devices that are not eligible for Windows 11.
 To enable this feature, the admin must select the checkbox **When a device isn't capable of running Windows 11, install the latest Windows 10 feature update** in the deployment policy.
-This capability is only available if you choose a Windows 11 version from the *Feature update to deploy* dropdown list, and if the device has a WUfB ds license of E3 or better.
+This capability is only available if you choose a Windows 11 version from the *Feature update to deploy* dropdown list, and if the tenant meets the [licensing requirements](#prerequisites) defined at the beginning of this document.
 As a result, admins do not need to create or manage groups of eligible and non-eligible devices.

+You cannot set the checkbox for an existing policy because changing the checkbox value ends the current deployment and starts two new deployments.
+To change your deployment settings, delete the current feature update policy and create a new policy with the checkbox selected.

 With this capability, you do not need to create two different deployment policies or two different feature updates.
 With a single policy, you can get your Windows 10 devices that can't go to Windows 11 to upgrade to the latest Windows 10 version and all the devices that can go to Windows 11 to upgrade to a Windows 11 version that you choose.